-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) 1 Implications for the NDP and SEA needs of all sections of the community To improve access to services in rural areas To strengthen the economic viability of the villages and their rural hinterlands To achieve sustainable communities and protect the environment To conserve, promote, utilise and enjoy our natural, built, historic and cultural assets for the fullest benefit of the whole community within the village of Withington unless there is robust and sound evidence to demonstrate the existence of unavoidable constraints on site delivery.
-Local Housing needs only will be delivered in the villages of Preston Wynne, Westhide and Wellington Marsh.
-To achieve a thriving rural Herefordshire, the Core Strategy seeks to enhance the role the villages have traditionally played in as accessible, sustainable centres for their rural catchments.
-Seeks proportional growth of up to 18% in Withington, (Hereford HMA) over the plan period.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA The Pre Submission Core Strategy includes a range of objectives, five of which directly relate to rural areas: accessible to both local and neighbouring communities.
+To meet the housing needs of all sections of the community To improve access to services in rural areas To strengthen the economic viability of the villages and their rural hinterlands.
+To achieve sustainable communities and protect the environment • To conserve, promote, utilise and enjoy our natural, built, historic and cultural assets for the fullest benefit of the whole community To achieve a thriving rural Herefordshire, the Core Strategy seeks to enhance